 Before buying EOS, you will need to consider the several different methods of buying and storing the cryptocurrency and choose the one that is right for you.

-You will have several decisions to make; from trading platforms, payment methods and choosing a wallet.
+You will have several decisions to make; from trading platforms, payment methods and choosing an EOS wallet.
 Choosing the right method is critical to ensuring your expectations are met.

 While some countries offer a wide array of payment methods, others do not.

 Payment methods vary in terms of convenience, speed and cost.
 If you have options you will need to choose one based on your priorities.
-Let’s look at a look at some of the most popular payment methods step-by-step.
+Let’s look at some of the most popular payment methods step-by-step.

 Longer-term investors generally like to store their EOS in dedicated wallets, as leaving crypto coins on an exchange comes with a lot of risks.